20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 • Refrigerate up to 4 days in airtight container

-• Freeze up to 3 months (thaw overnight in fridge)
+• Freeze up to 3 months in freezer-safe container

 Reheating: